Talk to our QI expert

 Global QI Manager

 A new, high-quality regional dataset covering 22 469 sq. km is enabling the identification of important petroleum system elements in the underexplored Orphan Basin.
 Block evaluations for the upcoming license rounds can be performed with confidence with this multisensor broadband seismic data and its reliable prestack attributes.
-The most recently acquired part of this regional dataset is the North Tablelands survey acquired in 2019 as an extension of the Tablelands and Long Range surveys, which were acquired in 2017-2018 by PGS and TGS.
+This regional dataset is made up of the Long Range, Tablelands, and North Tablelands surveys which were acquired in 2017- 2019 by PGS and TGS.

 Stratigraphic complexity in the Tertiary reservoir section has traditionally been difficult to resolve on 2D data.
 East Canada requires deep structural resolution and high-fidelity data over deep and shallow targets.
 Strong lateral velocity variations between the Jurassic structural highs and the adjacent section add to the complexity.
 Wells drilled have been on the highs and not located accurately.

 Depth migration techniques have been widely used in areas with strong lateral velocity variation.
 Least-squares migration is an emerging new imaging technique that compensates for acquisition limitations and variable illumination, and provides more reliable amplitude information particularly in areas of high structural complexity.
 In Tablelands, a data-domain LSM approach was selected to improve the vertical seismic image resolution and enhance the fault definition, especially in the syn-rift section.